SouravGuptaa/Imagey/README.md

 # Imagey
-To see Images
-To open other app in your app
+To see Images of other app in your app